 - Are you attracting international visitors?

-For local business, think local marketing tactics – flyers, leaflets, posters, business cards.
-It’s extremely cost effective and very targeted.
+For local businesses, think of local marketing tactics – flyers, leaflets, posters, and business cards.
+It’s extremely cost-effective and very targeted.
 For businesses aiming at attracting global customers, your marketing efforts will be mainly digital.

 While we’re at it, a few more top marketing strategies for hospitality businesses include: